 Plymouth Albion players 'put down marker' - Nat Saumi

-Plymouth Albion boss Nat Saumi says the players that came in for Friday's win over London Scottish have given him a 'big decision' to make for the club's next match against Bristol.
+Plymouth Albion boss Nat Saumi says the players that came in for Friday's have given him a 'big decision' to make for the club's next match against Bristol.

 Saumi was forced into eight changes for the match after international call-ups and dual-registered players going back to their parent clubs.